 - grants of £10,000 for micro-businesses employing up to nine people.
 This includes sole traders employing staff.
-Qualifying businesses have been able to apply from mid-April. - grants of up to £100,000 for small and mediumsized firms with between 10 and 249 employees.
-Qualifying businesses have been able to apply since mid-April. - support for larger Welsh companies, which are of critical social or economic importance to Wales.
+Qualifying businesses have been able to apply from mid-April. - grants of up to £100,000 for small and medium sized firms with between 10 and 249 employees.
+Qualifying businesses will be able to apply by mid-April. - support for larger Welsh companies, which are of critical social or economic importance to Wales.
+This element will be open to qualifying businesses within the next two weeks.